 Finally, there’s a base foam layer, which is a standard solid foam used to stabilise and lend height.
 Together, these five layers form a 25cm-thick mattress, which is the perfect size for most fitted sheets.

-The top cover is breathable, removeable and machine washable, which anyone who appreciates hygiene will love but is also ideal for allergy sufferers.
+The top cover is breathable, removable and machine washable, which anyone who appreciates hygiene will love but is also ideal for allergy sufferers.
 The material is soft but stretchy, which makes zipping it back on very easy – no muscle-power required.
 Best of all, it doesn’t overheat.
-Admittedly the outside temperature was still below 8°c overnight when we tested, but I was frequently chucking off the duvet at 3am in our usual bed the week before.
-Not so with the Emma Original Hybrid.
+Admittedly the outside temperature was still below 8°C overnight when we tested, but I was frequently chucking off the duvet at 3am in our usual bed the week before.
+Not so with the Emma Premium.
 Same duvet, same room, same temperature, but the duvet stayed on all night long.
 Evidently all Emma’s talk of air holes and breathable textiles really do have an impact on memory foam’s sweat-inducing reputation.

 What do you get for your money?